 - Lower Employee Turnover

 Specifically, the employee turnover rate for PEO clients is 10 to 14 percentage points lower per year than it is for comparable companies in the U.S. overall: 28 to 32 percent annual employee turnover for companies that used PEOs for at least four quarters, compared to approximately 42 percent for all companies.
+That’s an average of 23-33% less turnover than comparable companies.

 - Higher Rate of Business Survival